 During her sophomore year, Schwartz earned an internship at a major financial firm in Wilmington, where she was working more than 20 hours a week while also taking a full courseload.
 Sometimes she would travel back-and-forth to the office, a 25-minute drive each way, twice a day.
 Schwartz said that she accepted this challenging schedule head on because she loved finance and knew that this could lead to even greater opportunities.
 It paid off, she was able to transfer to the firm’s office in Manhattan, where she found that her passion was working in New York for a major financial firm.

 With a new path in mind, Schwartz began to search out every opportunity available at the Lerner College to bring her closer to the goal of finding a job on Wall Street after graduation.
-Through the Lerner’s Career Services office, she joined the Executive Mentoring Program and Road to Wall Street Program.
+Through the Lerner’s Career Services office, she joined the Executive Mentoring Program and Lerner Careers on Wall Street program.
 Her executive mentor, a division head at a major investment bank, worked to help Schwartz develop interview skills and identify the right jobs to reach her career goals.
-Through the Road to Wall Street Program, Schwartz was able to meet with members of the NYC Deans Council, including the Chair of the Council Ed Sannini, in Manhattan.
+Through the Lerner Careers on Wall Street program, Schwartz was able to meet with members of the NYC Deans Council, including the Chair of the Council Ed Sannini, in Manhattan.

 “That was really great because now I have all of these great connections and resources that I can utilize when I am in the city,” said Schwartz.
-“To be able to use these connections, and maybe someday even work with these people that I met through the Road to Wall Street Program, is wonderful.
+“To be able to use these connections, and maybe someday even work with these people that I met through the Lerner Careers on Wall Street program, is wonderful.
 I hope that I can stay in contact with members of the NYC Deans Council.
 Maybe someday I can even be on it in the future and be able to give back to UD.”

 At the same time that she was looking for opportunities to help achieve her career goals, Schwartz always kept her personal goal of leaving a legacy at UD in mind.
 Schwartz now considers founding the Women in Finance (WIF) club her greatest accomplishment at UD.